 You may have concerns about what to do after a recovering addict returns home.
 Does this mean you have to hide the alcohol?
 Should you lock up the medicine cabinet?
 Do you need to be on guard to make sure he/she doesn’t start using again?
 These are valid questions and concerns to have since you want to make sure your loved one is surrounded by a supportive environment in their own home.
 Living with a recovering addict can come with challenges that you should be aware of.

 It can be a confusing time, especially if you aren’t an addict.
 However, you need to know that you are essential in helping your loved one recover from addiction.
 By knowing what to do and what to avoid when you are living with a recovering addict, you can assist your loved one in his/her recovery journey and help prevent a relapse from happening.
-If you are worried about how to handle challenging situations with your loved one after the completion of treatment, here’s a few things to keep in mind:
+If you are worried about how to handle challenging situations with your loved one after the completion of treatment, here are a few things to keep in mind:

 - It’s a lifelong process – Just because your loved one is no longer using doesn’t mean he/she is no longer an addict.
 Unfortunately, this disease lasts a lifetime and there is no cure.